lbaitemple/MacRoombaSimulink/README.md

 # MacRoombaSimulink
 ```
 This Simulink library is created to control iRobot Roomba create with Roo WiFi module installed.
 The ip address for the WiFi module is 10.0.0.1.
+Incorporating a real-time pacer in the Simulink model is recommanded.
 ```

 ## Main Switch Block